FurkanToprak/EpidemicModels/README.md

+# Epidemic Models
-# Python notebooks that establish certain fundamental features of SIR models.
+These are some Jupyter notebooks that establish certain fundamental features of SIR models.

+See the `FurkanToprakEpidemicModels.pdf` file to read the paper.